 Which type of intelligence do you lead with?

-The free DesperateMinds IQ test includes a domain breakdown that reveals your relative strengths across verbal, spatial, logical, and working memory โ€” showing you exactly where your cognitive profile sits.
+The free DesperateMinds IQ test includes a domain breakdown revealing your relative strengths across verbal, spatial, logical, and working memory โ€” showing exactly where your Gf and Gc profile sits.

 Take the Free IQ Test โ†’